 On 16 October 1944, during the Battle of Overloon, Mayhew was injured by shells while creating bridges for tanks across a stream at Venray.
 He was sent to a hospital in Brussels, but returned to his company, against the orders of his doctors, in fear that his command might be given away to someone else.

-1945 he was again injured while advancing towards the Rhine, and was evacuated back to the United Kingdom.
+On 25 February 1945 he was again injured while advancing towards the Rhine, and was evacuated back to the United Kingdom.

 After the Second World War the government of the Netherlands wished to reward foreign soldiers for their services in liberating the country.
 They requested that foreign governments send recommendations for honours.
 In October 1945, the United Kingdom recommended Mayhew for the Order of the Bronze Lion or Medal of the Bronze Cross.